openvinotoolkit/openvino_tensorflow/docs/ARCHITECTURE.md

 Graph partitioner examines the operators that are marked for clustering by OCM and performs further analysis on them.
 In this stage, the marked operators are first assigned to clusters.
 Some clusters are dropped after the analysis.
 For example, if the cluster size is very small or if the cluster is not supported by the backend after receiving more context, then the clusters are dropped and the operators fall back on native TensorFlow runtime.
 Each cluster of operators is then encapsulated into a custom operator that is executed in OpenVINO™ runtime.

+#### TensorFlow Frontend

+[TensorFlow Frontend](https://github.com/openvinotoolkit/openvino/tree/master/src/frontends/tensorflow) converts the TensorFlow operations in the clusters to OpenVINO™ Model with the latest available [Operation Set](https://docs.openvino.ai/latest/openvino_docs_ops_opset.html) for OpenVINO™ toolkit.
+Once the model is created, it is compiled to the concrete OpenVINO™ plugin for inference.

 #### TensorFlow Importer

-TensorFlow importer translates the TensorFlow operators in the clusters to OpenVINO™ nGraph operators with the latest available [operator set](https://docs.OpenVINOtoolkit.org/latest/openvino_docs_ops_opset.html) for OpenVINO™ toolkit.
-An nGraph function is built for each of the clusters.
-Once created, it is wrapped into an OpenVINO™ CNNNetwork that holds the intermediate representation of the cluster to be executed in OpenVINO™ backend.
+Since 2022.2 release TensorFlow Frontend executes functions of TensorFlow Importer and replaces it.
+In some exceptional cases **OpenVINO™ integration with TensorFlow** can fallback to TensorFlow Importer.

 #### Backend Manager

-Backend manager creates a backend for the execution of the CNNNetwork.
+Backend manager creates a backend for the execution of OpenVINO™ Model.
 We implemented two types of backends:

 * Basic backend
 * VAD-M backend